-3. Specific measures under way in the same sectors of personnel policy will be continued during the diagnosis phase and, if necessary, will be supplemented in the light of information acquired over the course of the study.

-In the light of the diagnosis, the Commission will study ways of adjusting its internal structures with a view to implementing the positive action programme.
+- 3. Specific measures under way in the same sectors of personnel policy will be continued during the diagnosis phase and, if necessary, will be supplemented in the light of information acquired over the course of the study. - 4.
+In the light of the diagnosis, the Commission will study ways of adjusting its internal structures with a view to implementing the positive action programme. - 5.
+The Commission continues to regard it as an important goal of its personnel management, to ensure that its workforce can make the best possible use of their potential.